 If you’ve always been recruited, or jobs just “found” you in the past, you might find things have changed.

-As a result, your CXO job search now looks much different than 10 or even 5 years ago – and putting out a hastily created resume or weak LinkedIn Profile, or half-hearted networking effort won’t suffice.
+As a result, your CXO job search now looks much different than just 5 years ago – and putting out a hastily created resume, weak LinkedIn Profile, or half-hearted networking effort won’t suffice.

-Read on for the new and upcoming reality of executive job search:
+Take these 5 steps to face (and conquer) the new reality of executive job search:

 1 – Undertake a thorough exercise in personal branding for your resume.

 Still adding new jobs to that old resume – pushing down older positions?
 It’s time to upgrade.

 Executive resume trends have changed so much that you might not realize how to pull out all the stops to showcase your skills.

 Powerful language, graphic elements, and concise success stories now take center stage (as you can see in this example of a Chief Revenue Officer resume), enabling you to position yourself at an executive (not mid-career) level.

 Spend time gathering top career achievements, adding metrics to frame your results.
 Note the budgets you’ve managed, initiatives you’ve led, and promotions earned, as well as the accolades behind them.
 You can even pull in “sound bite” quotes from your references to further emphasize your ROI.

 Distill accomplishments into short, potent sentences – because recruiters aren’t willing to navigate 6+ pages in their quest for a new leader.

 2 – Cultivate and grow your executive network more than ever.